FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Sloboda, Slabosz, Zlobnicki, Zlotnicki, Slovobek, Slotovicki, Szlubowski, Slomski, Slodski, Zlobodsky, Zlobodnicky, Slaboda, Zlaboda and many more.

 This web page shows only a small excerpt of our Szlubowski research.
-Another 270 words (19 lines of text) covering the years 1541 and 1594 are included under the topic Early Szlubowski History in all our PDF Extended History products.
+Another 270 words (19 lines of text) covering the years 1541 and 1594 are included under the topic Early Szlubowski History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Szlubowski Notables in all our PDF Extended History products.
+More information is included under the topic Early Szlubowski Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Pavel Slomski, who traveled from Hamburg to New York in 1872; Rebecca Sloboda, who came to Baltimore in 1890; Felix Slomski, who was naturalized in Pennsylvania in 1897.